 More Kona EV details

-We learned a little more about the Kona EV via the Korean automotive media, with specs and production information revealed.
+We learned a little more about the Hyundai Kona electric model via the Korean automotive media, with specs and production information revealed.

 It will be the Ulsan production plant in Korea where the Kona EV will be made, and the expectation is that that about 13,000 units will be produced to begin with.